-Example 1.
 By this example we illustrate different situations where we can determine the peer nodes to which the query is addressed.
 Different strategies may be used for choosing the peers to query.
-In any case the decision is based on characteristics of the peers such as availability, response time, class of web services implemented, etc. Peer p_i wishes to know the license number, velocity and manufacturing country of all cars belonging to its community.
-Furthermore, the peer that poses the query wishes to limit it to those peers that: (a) are located no more than 5 Km away (Distance_Under_5km), (b) their availability is more than 60%, (c) their response time is less than 4 secs and finally, (d) implement the European class of Web Services.
-The syntax of the examined query is depicted in Fig. 6.
+In any case the decision is based on characteristics of the peers such as availability, response time, class of Web services implemented, and so forth.
+Peer p1 wishes to know the license number, velocity and manufacturing country of all cars belonging to its community.
+Furthermore, the peer that poses the query wishes to limit it to those peers that: (a) are located no more than 5 Km away (Distance_Under_5km), (b) their availability is more than 60%, (c) their response time is less than 4 seconds and finally, (d) implement the European class of Web services.
+The syntax of the examined query is depicted in Figure 6.

-Example 2.
-Peer p_1 wishes to know the license number, velocity and manufacturing country of all cars.
-The peer also wishes to complete the query when more than 70% percent of the target peers have replies successfully (Fig. 7).
+Peer p_i wishes to know the license number, velocity and manufacturing country of all cars.
+The peer also wishes to complete the query when more than 70% percent of the target peers have replies successfully (Figure 7).
 To determine the target peers, the requesting peer selects the peers based on its catalog and according to their response time.
 The execution of the query stops when the requested percentage of 70% in our case is satisfied.

-Example 3.
 Peer p_1 wishes to know the license number, velocity and manufacturing country of all cars.
-The peer also wishes to complete the query when more than 5 tuples have been collected for the relation CARS (Fig. 8).
+The peer also wishes to complete the query when more than 5 tuples have been collected for the relation CARS (Figure 8).
 The requesting peer contacts each peer that appears in its catalog.
 This procedure ends when the count of currently collected tuples becomes greater or equal to the posed limit.

-Example 4.
 Peer p_1 wishes to know the license number, velocity and manufacturing country of all cars.
-The peer also wishes to complete the query within a timeout of 7 sec (Fig. 9).
-The requesting peer contacts each peer that appears in its catalog.
-This procedure ends when the timeout is reached.
+The peer also wishes to complete the